 Galvanized steel is all around us, in a whole variety of industries including road, rail, energy plants, oil and gas, agriculture, water and waste and sports and leisure.
-It can play an important role for buildings, bridges, facades, signal gantries, storage containers, gates, balconies, or even sculptures.
+It can play an important role for buildings, bridges, facades, signal gantries, gates, balconies and even sculptures.
 Wherever there is a risk for corrosion of steel, galvanising should be used.

 What are the advantages of galvanized steel?